exakat/exakat/docs/Rules.rst

 #############

-`'mkdir() <http://www.php.net/mkdir>`_ gives universal access to created folders, by default.
+`mkdir() <http://www.php.net/mkdir>`_ gives universal access to created folders, by default.
 It is recommended to gives limited set of rights (0755, 0700), or to explicitly set the rights to 0777.

 .. code-block:: php